dustykat/p4e/docs/introduction/introduction.md

+# Introduction
+Most pages will start with the copyright notice, followed by a link to the source notebook, and any required data files.
+Notice the **Download** link suggests how to download, it is browser dependent; if you click on the link and your browser renders file contents, then you have to use the right-click/save as ... structure.
+If your browser starts downloading, then great!

+Copyright © 2021 Theodore G. Cleveland, Farhang Forghanparast, Dinesh Sundaravadivelu Devarajan, Turgut Batuhan Baturalp (Batu), Tanja Karp, Long Nguyen, and Mona Rizvi. *The contents of this book are licensed for free consumption under the following license:* [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 **Download** (right-click, save target as ...) this page as a jupyterlab notebook from: [https://3.137.111.182/p4e/introduction/introduction.ipynb](https://3.137.111.182/p4e/introduction/introduction.ipynb)

-# Computational Thinking and Data Science
-Copyright © 2021 Theodore G. Cleveland, Farhang Forghanparast, Dinesh Sundaravadivelu Devarajan, Turgut Batuhan Baturalp (Batu), Tanja Karp, Long Nguyen, and Mona Rizvi. *The contents of this book are licensed for free consumption under the following license:* [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-Introduction to Computational Thinking and Data Science:
+Topics:

 - Computational thinking concepts
 - Data science and practices